 Ask For Help

 If your new ‘do is truly unsalvageable, Morton says, “Your other option is your stylist!”
-Just because salons are closed doesn’t mean stylists can’t advise clients, and having professional help can make all the difference when it comes to rescuing a tragic haircut, or avoiding one in the first place.
-“A lot of stylists are doing ‘virtual haircuts’ where they coach you through a Band-aid haircut until we can get you back in the salon,” Morton elaborates.
-“It’s a great way to support your stylist while they can’t have you in their chair."
+Having professional help can make all the difference when it comes to rescuing a tragic haircut, or avoiding one in the first place.
+“A lot of stylists [do] ‘virtual haircuts’ where they coach you through a Band-aid haircut until we can get you back in the salon,” Morton elaborates.

 While you can’t change a bad chop, you can adjust your attitude.
 “If you have already cut your bangs too short, or uneven… walk away for a second and laugh,” says Farris.
 “Hair grows back, it will be okay.”
 Trust me, I know this one is hard—after my own bad cut, I gave into an anxiety spiral thinking about the impending FaceTime date I’d scheduled for that night.
 It turns out my anxiety was unwarranted: Once I washed and brushed my bangs, pushing them around a little made the uneven bits blend into the rest of my hair.
 Ultimately, my boyfriend didn’t even notice.
 And there’s no shame in making a mistake while learning a new skill.
 “With all this being said, trust that your stylist has your back,” says Morton.
 “Whether you come in to your next appointment with roots longer than your blonde or a crazy box dye experiment gone wrong, know that we are in your position as well.
 We will not shame you for trying something out of desperation, boredom or insanity but we will help you get your hair back to a safe and healthy place."